spacetelescope/crds/docs/doc/mothball/user_guide.rst

      mappings (rules).
 CRDS has a database which tracks delivery metadata for references and mappings.
-   * The CRDS web server also provides network services via JSONRPC related to best reference determination and file distribution.
+   * The CRDS web server also provides network services via JSONRPC related to best reference determination.
    * CRDS has a Python client package which accesses the network services to determine and locally cache the best references for a dataset.